-In recent years, our school-wide goals for Richmond Secondary have focused on improving reading and literacy skills, especially of our youngest students, and developing the social responsibility and citizenship of all students.
-A lot of dedicated work went into strengthening student learning in both of these areas and these goals remain important.
-This year, we hope to work with students, staff and parents to develop and define the attributes, competencies or ‘learner profile’ of all RHS students.
+Beginning in 2017, we began to work with students, staff and parents to develop and define the attributes, competencies or ‘learner profile’ of all RHS students.
 That is, what are the skills and competencies we want to develop in all learners, across all curricular areas, that will best prepare students for success in school and in life?
+This can also be framed by wondering what is the purpose of school?
+What do we want for all students?

 We are an incredibly diverse school and our students are on different pathways; however, we believe that discussing, defining and exploring the attributes, competencies or ‘learner profile’ of all of our students is a worthy endeavour.
 That is, what are the characteristics and competencies of an “educated citizen” in the 21st century we want all our students to know and develop?
 In a rapidly changing world, rather than preparing students for 'something', perhaps we need to prepare students for 'anything'?